D2D Assisted Multi-antenna Coded Caching: D2D Aided Beamforming: The General Case

-After computing the rate for the DL phase, $T_\mathrm{DL}$ is given as $T_\mathrm{DL}=\frac{C(K,\tau,L)}{R_C}$, while the achievable symmetric per-user rate is given in~\eqref{eq:total_rate}.
-For a large number of users and transmit antennas, solving~\eqref{Eq:MulticastRate} requires a considerable amount of computation due to the iterative convex approximation and the large number of constraints.
-Moreover, the exhaustive search would require to compute~\eqref{Eq:pd2d} and~\eqref{Eq:MulticastRate} for each D2D subset evaluation.
-Considering the total number of different D2D mode allocations (i.e., different combinations of subsets), and the complexity of computing~\eqref{Eq:MulticastRate} for each of these modes, the exhaustive search becomes impractical for large networks.
-Therefore, we provide a low complexity heuristic solution for the proposed mode assessment problem in the following.
+After computing the rate for the DL phase, $T_\mathrm{DL}$ is given as $T_\mathrm{DL}=\frac{C(K,\tau,L)}{R_C}$, while the symmetric delivery rate is given in~\eqref{eq:total_rate}.
+Note that solving~\eqref{Eq:MulticastRate} requires considerable computation due to the iterative convex approximation process and many constraints.
+Moreover, the exhaustive search would require computing~\eqref{Eq:pd2d} and~\eqref{Eq:MulticastRate} for each D2D subset evaluation.
+Therefore, considering the total number of different D2D mode allocations (i.e., different combinations of subsets) and {the complexity of} computing~\eqref{Eq:MulticastRate} for each of these modes, the exhaustive search becomes impractical for large networks.
+Therefore, {in the following}, we provide a low-complexity heuristic solution for the proposed mode assessment problem.